abalter/minimal-condor-intro/minimal-condor-intro.md

 1. Repeat with/without the error

-## Taks: Submit a Job with Arguments
+## Task: Submit a Job with Arguments

 This example demonstrates submitting an executable that takes an argument.
 Notice that here we have multiple `queue` lines, each with a different argument.